How to set up Claude Code and Codex CLI for iOS development

 What the agent loop looks like

-Claude Code discovers the project, builds, launches, observes.
+Claude Code/Codex discover the project, build, launch, observe.
 The whole cycle.

 flowdeck context --json